Tar Stains Upholstery Cleaning

 Plastic spoon or knife

-Wet tar stains are easier to remove than dry tar stains.
-If the stain has dried, it can still be removed.
-Although it will require more persistence.
+Of course, wet tar stains are easier to remove than dry tar stains.
+If the paint has dried, it can still be removed.
+However, it will require more persistence.

-- Start by using the plastic utensil to gently scrape away as much tar as possible.
+- Gently use the plastic utensil to scrape away as much tar as possible.

 - Next, spray a small amount of WD-40 on the tar.

 - Gently work it in by rubbing the area with your fingers.
-You may need to let it set for a minute or two.
+You may need to let it sit for a minute or two.

 - Wipe away the tar with a soft cloth.